Heisamara/RADAR_repo/README.md

-# RADAR: Risk-Aware Ambiguity Detection and Decision Modeling for Regulatory Requirements
+# RADAR: Risk-Aware Ambiguity Detection for Regulatory Requirements

 RADAR (Risk-Aware Decision Framework for Ambiguity in Requirements) is a hybrid ambiguity detection and decision-support framework designed for safety-critical and regulatory requirements engineering environments.